Top 16 online proofing tools for faster feedback

 Filestage dashboard view

-Filestage is an AI-assisted online proofing platform built specifically for brands and agencies.
+Filestage is an online proofing platform built specifically for brands and agencies.
 It supports video, documents, images, audio, live websites, and interactive HTML in a single workspace, removing the need to switch between tools to share or approve files.

 Filestage offers teams a better way to manage creative projects, add contextual comments directly on files, compare versions side-by-side, and follow structured review and approval processes.